wladimirgrf/gobarber-mobile/README.md

 $ git push origin new-feature
 ```

-After your pull request is merged, you can delete your branch
+After your pull request is merged, you can delete your branch.

 ## 📝 License